Maza Agadbam

 Maza Agadbam is a 2018 Indian Marathi-language comedy drama film directed by Trupti Bhoir and produced by Pen Studios.
-It is an sequel of 2010 film Agadbam.
+It is a sequel of 2010 film Agadbam.
 The film was theatrically released on 26 October 2018.

 Plot

 Nazuka wants to fulfill her fathers dream by defeating wrestlers all over the world and make name for herself and her state Maharashtra.